6 leadership lessons from inspiring women

-Officially I look after the Digital team that are responsible for the Digital Channel for the Bank.
-In real life I like to think my job is to help people live their best versions of their lives.
+Officially I look after the Digital team that is responsible for the Digital Channel for the Bank.
+In real life, I like to think my job is to help people live the best versions of their lives.

 Technology is what is driving the human race forward.
 But the digital world expands far beyond banking alone.
 People want to think about what they’re doing with their lives, how they’re going to spend their time, and how they’re going to reduce stress and live more healthily.
 I think technology is helping us do that in every aspect.